ishanrk/Bitboard-based-NNUE/README.md

 ### Actual Engine
 An alpha-beta minmax tree is used for evaluating positions 6 to 7 moves forwards to make an optimal move given that your opponent plays the optimal move for the prior  6-7 moves.
 A move shortlister is also used to determine which moves at each level of the tree are considered for evaluation.
 ### Resources
-The chessprogramming.wiki is a good resources to learn about most chess programming concepts. https://www.youtube.com/@chessprogramming591 is also a good resource for creating bitbaord based chess engines and I will loosely follow him for my based engine architecture used for my nnue evaluation.
+The https://chessprogramming.org is a good resources to learn about most chess programming concepts. https://www.youtube.com/@chessprogramming591 is also a good resource for creating bitbaord based chess engines and I will loosely follow him for my based engine architecture used for my nnue evaluation.